syvsto/nd/README.md

 ### In-element manipulation

  * `cat` Concatenate top stack element to the following stack element.
+ * `trm` Transmute the top stack element into individual elements.
+ * `len` Push the length of the top stack element onto the stack.

 ### Stack manipulation

  * `dup` Duplicate top stack element.
  * `pop` Pop top stack element.
  * `swp` Swap the top two stack elements.
+ * `rot` Move the bottom stack element to the top.
  * `clr` Clear the stack.
  * `clr1` Clear all but the top stack element.